San Jacinto massif from Kitching Peak

 The most challenging aspect to this hike may not be the hike itself but getting to the trailhead.
-Access roads leading to the T-head in Millard Canyon go through the Morongo Indian Reservation which is now closed to the public with gates and guards.
+Access roads leading to the T-head in Millard Canyon goes through the Morongo Indian Reservation which is now closed to the public with gates and

 Permission from the Morongo Indian Tribal Council must be obtained to get a pass through the reservation which is the only access to the peak.

 If you are a little savvy and sincere enough permission may be granted as was the case for Diana in the top report in trail reviews

 from 11/9/10 also in the link in getting there below.